JaKooLit/Arch-Hyprland/README.md

 - By default, nvidia-dkms will be installed. and only supports GTX 900 and newer.
 If required to install older driver, edit the nvidia.sh in install-scripts directory

 > [!IMPORTANT]
-> If you want to use nouveau driver, choose N when asked if you have nvidia gpu.
+> If you want to use nouveau driver, dont choose nvidia in the option.
 This is because the nvidia installer part, it will blacklist nouveau.
 Hyprland will still be installed but it will skip blacklisting nouveau.

 - After installation, check [`THIS`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Notes_to_remember#--for-nvidia-gpu-users)